andrewmalta13/evolutionaryAlgorithms/writeup/final_report/Malta_AMTH491_Report.md

 ![Random Agent on BipedalWalker-v2](https://media.giphy.com/media/NVmoxc9Jjri0r8D6fz/giphy.gif)

-The hardcore of the environment, on the other hand, has pits, ramps, and obstructions of various sizes that the agent has to navigate.
+The hardcore version of the environment, on the other hand, has pits, ramps, and obstructions of various sizes that the agent has to navigate.
 Due to this terrain, it is much easier for the agent to get stuck in local minima, as it can learn how to navigate some of the terrain but not the rest.

 ![Random Agent on BipedalWalkerHardore-v2](https://media.giphy.com/media/1qk0RMLewHC6LnYPI1/giphy.gif)

 The hardcore task poses a major leap in difficulty as the terrain varies much more significantly for each run of the environment than the normal version of the environment does.
-This forces you to learn a robust policy to work in any configuration of these ramps, pits, and obstructions rather than learn a particular motor sequence that works for a particular environment.
+This forces you to learn a robust policy to work in any configuration of these ramps, pits, and obstructions rather than learn a particular motor sequence that works for one specific instantiation environment.
 This was not a major issue in the normal bipedal walking environment as the terrain variation was minimal, allowing the evolutionary algorithm to simply learn a motor sequence that propelled itself forward while keeping its balance.

 ## Model
 For this project, I decided to roll my own small neural network framework as I wanted to have direct access to the parameterization of the weights and biases of the network through a single flat vector.
 This, in my mind, was the easiest way to interface the evoltionary algorithms with my model as most libraries make you go out of your way to do something other than the classic back propagation with some optimizer.
 I wanted to keep the model simple because I wanted to try keep the focus on the optimzation procedure, and I wanted the optimzation routine to run quickly.